silverHub/readytotinker/src/pages/posts/learning-path-for-aws-sa-associate-certificate.md

 * Security - 24%
 * Cost-optimization - 18%

 These are 4 from the 5 quality attributes (or pillars) upon AWS built his [Well-Architected framework](https://aws.amazon.com/blogs/apn/the-5-pillars-of-the-aws-well-architected-framework/).
 (The fifth pillar is operational excellence which was removed in SAA-C02, although I believe this gets more focus in SysOps Administrator – Associate exam).
+Every pillar has a whitepaper which introduces design principles and best practices, you can run through it once but I mostly found them dry and boring.
+Domains are important because the different exam preparation guides structure usually follows this break-down too.